JSHSJ/test-account-manager/README.md

 ![TestAccountManager header image](tam-logo.png)
 # Testaccount Manager

-Simple testaccount manager or password manager (like the ones you already use) for Chromium based browsers.
+Simple testaccount manager or password manager (like the ones you already use).

 ## Features

 - Allows uploading passwords in JSON format (format further below)
 - Allows adding a remote URL (JSON data), which will be automatically downloaded and added to the list of passwords
-- Syncs settings and uploaded passwords to your Chromium browser / profile
+- Syncs settings and uploaded passwords to your browser's profile
 - Otherwise the same functionality:
     - Allows searching for passwords
     - Categories for helping find specific password